knmnyn/cs4248-2020/_pages/projects.md

 practical way.
 The project can take on many forms, including but not limited to:

-* Projects that explore the application of machine learning ideas to an interesting “real-world” problem.
+* Projects that explore the application of natural language processing ideas to an interesting “real-world” problem.
 * Projects that involve a theoretical or empirical study of aspects of a learning method or model.
 * Projects that do an experimental, comparative study of various machine learning methods.
 * Projects that extend or synergise with an existing project (could be from a member of your group), such as a honors year project.